Sagnac/OpticalRayTracing.jl/docs/src/Vignetting Analysis.md

 In addition, the maximum system field of view for the unvignetted, half-vignetted, and fully-vignetted cases is determined for the input aperture sizes.

-By passing the exported `FOV` type the second method allows directly extracting the maximum supported paraxial principal ray slopes and the corresponding image heights for all three vignetting conditions.
+By explicitly passing the set of aperture sizes, the second method allows directly extracting the maximum supported paraxial principal ray slopes and the corresponding image heights for all three vignetting conditions.

 In essence, the matrix represents the supported aperture sizes for each case given the system field of view and the returned vectors from the second method correspond to the maximal fields for the given aperture sizes.